pcorey/pcorey.github.io/_posts/2016-02-15-method-auditing-revisited.markdown

 layout: post
 title:  "Method Auditing Revisited"
 titleParts: ["Method Auditing", "Revisited"]
-description: "How would a malicious user find vulnerabilities in your Meteor methods?
+excerpt: "How would a malicious user find vulnerabilities in your Meteor methods?
 Put on your black hat and find out."
 author: "Pete Corey"
 date:   2016-02-15
 tags: ["Meteor", "Security", "NoSQL Injection"]